mehulg25/mehulg25.github.io/_posts/2022-11-13-Internship-Hunt.md

 Finally, it was time for the world to know that I was "_#opentowork_".
 My main resource for networking and looking for positions was __LinkedIn__.
 I believe that LinkedIn is genuinely the best tool out there.

-I started off my adding connections -
+I started off by adding connections -

 1. Alumni
 2. People working for companies I want to apply for